WenlinMao/walrus/README.md

    In this section, the directory containing the source code will be further referred to as the Walrus directory.

+   1.1 Check within folder "/Library/Java/Extensions" to make sure all old java3d package has been removed to avoid package conflict.

 2. Ensure that your machine is using Apple's JDK 1.8 which can be downloaded from <https://support.apple.com/kb/dl1572>.
-If your default JDK is not Apple's JDK 1.6 and that is the only JDK of version 1.6 that you have, define the Java home environment variable to Apple's JDK 1.8.
+If your default JDK is not Apple's JDK 1.8 and that is the only JDK of version 1.8 that you have, define the Java home environment variable to Apple's JDK 1.8.

          export JAVA_HOME=$(/usr/libexec/java_home -v 1.8)

-   If your default JDK is not Apple's JDK 1.6 and you have multiple JDKs of version 1.6, examine all JDKs you have installed.
+   If your default JDK is not Oracle's JDK 1.8 and you have multiple JDKs of version 1.8, examine all JDKs you have installed.

          /usr/libexec/java_home -V

    The above command will output a list of your JDKs with the version of each JDK listed as the first part on each line.
-Determine the version for Apple's JDK 1.6 and define the Java home environment variable to that specific JDK.
-For example, if the version for Apple's JDK was 1.6.0_65-b14-468, the command would look like this:
+Determine the version for Oracle's JDK 1.8 and define the Java home environment variable to that specific JDK.
+For example, if the version for Apple's JDK was 1.8.0_111, the command would look like this:

-         export JAVA_HOME=$(/usr/libexec/java_home -v 1.6.0_65-b14-468)
+        export JAVA_HOME=$(/usr/libexec/java_home -v 1.8.0_111)

 3. In your Bash shell from the Walrus directory, include the current directory and the path to each of the three JAR files in the classpath environment variable.
 If each jar file was one directory above the Walrus directory, the command would be:

-         export CLASSPATH=../antlrall-mod.jar:../libsea.jar:../mp.jar:../j3dcore.jar:../j3dutils.jar:../vecmath.jar:../jogamp-fat.jar:.
+         export CLASSPATH="lib/*:."

 4. From the Walrus directory, run this command to build Walrus: